pipedocs/pipedocs.github.io/content/modules/struc.md

 Routine: `SEG`, `ABE`, `ACT`.

-The pseudorandom number generator can values that appear more random by seeding it with a value based on the system clock.
+The pseudorandom number generator can generate values that appear more random if it is seeded with a value based on the system clock.
 To use random seeding to initialise the RNG, set `struc_random_seed` to a value of `1`.

 ```bash
 # Use random seed